datastaxdevs/workshop-intro-to-cassandra/README.md

 In Apache Cassandra you can **DELETE** from the cell level all the way up to the partition _(meaning I could remove a single column in a single row or I could remove a whole partition)_ using the same **DELETE** command.

 _Generally speaking, it's best to perform as few delete operations as possible on the largest amount of data.
 Think of it this way, if you want to delete ALL data in a table, don't delete each individual cell, just **TRUNCATE** the table.
-If you need to delete all the rows in a partition, don't delete each row, **DELETE** the partition and so on._
+If you need to delete all the rows in a partition, don't delete each row, **DELETE** the partition, and so on._

 > User "555..." notices the post by "111..." being edited and wants to remove their snarky remark.
 Let's help them!

 When deleting a row on a given table, we have to specify the values of the primary key for that table.
-And don't forget that a post appears as two separate rows in the two tables, so we have to perform two different **DELETE** operations!
+And don't forget that, in our data model, a post appears as two separate rows in the two tables, so we have to perform two different **DELETE** operations!

 📘 **Commands to execute**